🕵️♂️ Breach Village

 - To responsibly report breaches to the proper agencies that manage state or government websites.

-The goal here is not exploitation — it’s accountability.
+The goal here is not exploitation.
+It is accountability.
 We want participants to walk away with the ability to identify and notify the right people when sensitive data is exposed online.

 💬 Remember